 “In March 2020, a railway rolling stock manufacturer entrusted us with a complex but interesting project.
-In involved delivering two 26 meter railcars from Belarus to Hungary.
+In involved delivering two 26 meter railcars to Hungary.
 The weight of the units were 31 and 41 tons, respectively, with a height of 4.5 meters.
 Special equipment was used: low loader semi-trailers with a trolley on pendulum axles.
 To quickly resolve emerging issues, our colleagues from the Minsk office arrived early at the loading site.
 The installation of the cars on semi-trailers was overseen from start to finish.”

 For AsstrA employees, being on-site to monitor cargo loading, unloading, or transshipment of cargo is all in a day’s work.
 Clients receive direct photo and video reports confirming that their cargo is secure and properly fastened.